Sights in Cyprus: Kantara Castle

 Wandering in the castle ruins

-Kantara Castle, as well as other mountain top castles, was built in several levels.
+Kantara Castle, as well as the other mountain top castles in Kyrenia mountains, was built in several levels.
 The ruins include a watch tower, defensive posts and walls, accommodation buildings of soldiers, remains of water cisterns and vaulted rooms.
 It’s not the most best-reserved castles for sure, but it’s still interesting to wander around the ruins.
 There are several observation decks, and the views alone make it worth a visit.

 We drove up to Kantara castle on one Tuesday morning in early February, and were the only visitors in the whole site!
 Accompanied only by a cuddly kitten, we walked along the paths that lead to different parts of the castle.
 It was really quiet up there, just some birds singing, even the wind was calm.
 To explore all the ruins, require at least one hour for the visit, preferably a bit longer.
 The paths and steps are mostly easy to walk, but wearing good walking shoes is advisable.
 Ticket to the castle cost 7 Turkish lira (Feb 2019), which is roughly 1,5 €.